- Sharing your thoughts online on My Say Freo mysay.fremantle.wa.gov.au (from 15 March 2021)

 - Fremantle PCYC (2/34 Paget St, Hilton) - from 19 March 2021

 - Stage one (ideation) – In this stage we are gathering additional name and suffix (e.g. place, square) suggestions.
 This runs from 2 October 2020 to 1 November 2020.

-- Contributions will be assessed against the parameters then compiled into a report.
-The stakeholder group will meet to review the contributions, then the conversation guide will be updated.
+- Contributions will be assessed against the naming criteria, comments from Landgate then the Kings Square naming stakeholder group will meet to review the contributions.

-- Contributions will be compiled into a report with key themes.
-The stakeholder group will meet to review the findings.
+- Contributions will be compiled into a report with key themes and the stakeholder group will meet to review the findings.